Ayurvedic Nutrition

 • 1 teaspoon ghee

-• Honey to taste (add after cooling to warm, not hot)
+• Honey to taste (add after it cools to warm, not hot)

-Method: Warm the milk with turmeric, ginger, and pepper.
-Remove from heat, stir in ghee, and let cool slightly before adding honey.
+Method: Warm the milk with turmeric, ginger and pepper.
+Pull off the heat, stir in ghee, and let it cool a bit before adding honey.

 Coriander Cooling Water (Pitta Focus)